-Second-generation grape grower Matt Pooley has worked at his family’s hillside estate for 25 years.
-During this time, Matt has experienced the extreme highs and lows of cool-climate grape growing – from harvesting award-winning vintages to losing entire crops to bad weather.
+Third-generation grape grower Matt Pooley has worked at his family’s hillside estate for 25 years.
+During this time, Matt has experienced the extreme highs and lows of cool-climate grape growing – from harvesting award-winning vintages to losing a portion of crops to bad weather.

 Ahead of the game